raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

 }
 {% endhighlight %}

-We want to work with ordered lists that are also unique, so this function eliminates duplicates:
+"We need to work with ordered lists that are also unique, so this generator lazily eliminates duplicates in a stream:"

 {% highlight javascript %}
 function * unique (iterable) {